 Maryland Economic Development Assistance Authority & Fund

 Many states offer nearly identical programs of this nature, but Maryland’s version has exceptionally broad criteria.
 The state also provides loans for businesses that meet the same requirements of the grant.
-The target industry and location, however, changes with each grant cycle, so stay up to date by checking the priority funding areas.
+However, the target industry and location changes with each grant cycle, so stay up to date by checking the priority funding areas.

 Minnesota Dairy Business Planning Grant

 As the name denotes, this program only goes to dairy farms or businesses that make equipment used by dairy farms.
 Highly-specific criteria mean less competition, so virtually all dairy-related businesses in Minnesota should at least consider applying.

 The above acronym stands for Retaining Early Educators Through Attaining Incentives Now.
 A small grant, REETAIN goes to childcare professionals who have continued their own professional and educational development.
 In addition to training, the money can be used for supplies or any expense that could reduce your organization’s bottom line.